jonashackt/spring-boot-graalvm/README.md

 [91mError: Image build request failed with exit status 1[0m
 ```

-Since our TravisCI build is now enabled to successfully run our GraalVM Native Image compilation in a Docker build, we could live without the automatic builds feature of Docker Hub - and simply push our Travis' build image to Docker Hub also!
+Since our TravisCI & GitHub Actions builds are now enabled to successfully run our GraalVM Native Image compilation in a Docker build, we could live without the automatic builds feature of Docker Hub - and simply push our build image to Docker Hub also!

 Therefore you need to create an Access Token in your Docker Hub account at https://hub.docker.com/settings/security

-Then head over to your TravisCI project settings and add the environment variables `DOCKER_HUB_TOKEN` and `DOCKER_HUB_USERNAME` as already happended for Heroku Container Registry.
+Then head over to your TravisCI & GitHub Actions project settings and add the environment variables `DOCKER_HUB_TOKEN` and `DOCKER_HUB_USERNAME` as already happended for Heroku Container Registry.

-The final step then is to add the correct `docker login` and `docker push` commands to our [.travis.yml](.travis.yml):
+The final step then is to add the correct `docker login` and `docker push` commands to our [.travis.yml](.travis.yml) and [.github/workflows/native-image-compile.yml](.github/workflows/native-image-compile.yml):

 ```yaml
         # Push to Docker Hub also, since automatic Builds there don't have anough RAM to do a docker build